Advice about currently funded projects

 I’ve been funded but haven’t yet requested payment of the grant.

 If you haven’t yet requested payment of a grant notified after 1 July 2020, your grant is still available for you.
 Please note we will not release the funds until three months prior to the project start date.

 Once you receive your grant, you will need to provide a statement advising us if there is a change to the project plan, or if you wish to follow any of the guidelines already laid out above (for example, an extension request or changing budget lines).
 We may also ask for a new COVID plan showing how your project can be delivered at all Alert Levels.
 If you need help with developing a COVID-19 contingency plan, see our guide here.

 My arts project is not currently impacted by COVID-19 and I plan to go ahead with the project.

 No action is required, but please contact us if the situation changes.

-If you had prepared or submitted an application via our online application portal for a fund that was suspended due to COVID-19, and you have not resubmitted this application for an Arts Continuity Grant, you can take content from it for an application for an open or future funding opportunity.
-Your application is still available in the portal so you’ll be able to access it there.
+If you had submitted an application via our online application portal for a funding round that is currently open or at assessment that has now been affected by COVID-19 Alert Levels, you can ask us to unsubmit your application.
+You can take content from it for an application for an open or future funding opportunity.
+Your application is still available in the portal, so you’ll be able to access it there.

-I’m due to submit a project completion report however I’m delayed in completing it due to the COVID-19 situation.
+I’m due to submit a project completion report however, I’m delayed in completing it due to the COVID-19 Alert Level changes.

-We appreciate that COVID-19 is having an impact on people’s ability to deliver and complete projects, which in turn prevents them submitting their project completion reports.
+We appreciate that COVID-19 is having an impact on people’s ability to deliver and complete projects, which in turn prevents them from submitting their project completion reports.
 If you require an extension, you can request this in the Portal.
-Please detail in your request the reason(s) for the extension request.
+Please be sure to include the reason(s) for the extension request.